-In line with feedback during our consultation period, organisations will not be able to use the Data Availability and Transparency Act scheme to request data for:
+In line with feedback during our consultation period, organisations are not be able to use the DATA Scheme to request data for:

-The ‘unreasonable or impracticable’ language is drawn from the Privacy Act – it is about objectively considering what is reasonable and viable given the circumstances of the project.
+The ‘unreasonable or impracticable’ language is drawn from the Privacy Act 1988 – it is about objectively considering what is reasonable and viable given the circumstances of the project.

-- Privacy Act 1988, including the notifiable data breaches scheme for personal information and the Australian Government Agencies Privacy Code 2017 issued by the Information Commissioner.
+- Privacy Act 1988, including the notifiable data breaches scheme for personal information and the Australian Government Agencies Privacy Code 2017 issued by the Information Commissioner

-- Freedom of Information Act 1982.
+- Freedom of Information Act 1982

 - Protective Security Policy Framework requirements relating to the release of classified information.